zype/zype.github.io/platform_docs/subscriptions.md

 ### Show Zype Branding

 By default we display a Zype logo at the bottom of your subscription embeds.
-To hide this it, switch off this setting.
+To hide it, switch off this setting.

 ![Powered by Zype]({{site.url}}assets/Connecting Stripe/powered-by-zype.jpg)